 Add to your collection and improve its value with an experienced Civil War currency collector.
-Pierre Fricke – Antebellum Coins and Currency is a well-known and award winning author, collector, and dealer.
-He is the former President of the Society of Paper Money Collectors, as well as a member of the Professional Currency Dealers Association and the Professional Numismatist Guild.
+Pierre Fricke is the former President of the Society of Paper Money Collectors, as well as a member of the American Numismatic Association, Early American Coppers, the Professional Currency Dealers Association and the Professional Numismatist Guild.
 He upholds a compelling reputation and track record for fair dealing.
 Learn more about our company below, and be sure to request a consultation for any of Pierre’s numismatics services.

 I started my numismatic travels in 1969, when my grandmother gave me a box of old coins that I found to be fascinating.
 By 1973, I was an advanced collector of early American large cents by variety.
 I added bust half dollars to my collecting interests in the late 1980s and 1990s.